Where the Family Goes, the Montessori Learning Will Follow

 As a result, Allegra has learned in a traditional campus, in-home with a learning pod, and on-the-go using Virtual School — a continuity of education made possible by the Guidepost Montessori school network.

-In 2019, she was among the first to try Guidepost at Home — a national learning pod program that matches families with in-home educators.
+In 2019, she was among the first to trial Guidepost at Home — a learning pod program that matched families with in-home educators.
 When her family left California to spend their winter in Utah, Allegra was able to continue her Montessori education there, joining up with a family traveling from Africa in a customized, prepared Montessori learning space that was set up in the Mauro’s Utah home.

 This past year, Allegra navigated the same change of scenery from California to Utah, but this time, instead of joining a learning pod in her family’s Utah home, she enrolled in Guidepost Montessori Virtual School, an online education program that provides structured, daily instruction delivered by certified Montessori guides.

 Once again, part of the Mauro family home was transformed into a customized Montessori environment, with all the learning materials needed shipped to Utah and learning conducted online by a top Montessori educator.